 Additional information on the benefits to be valued are provided in the additional information document available on the PPF website.

-The Hampshire, Hughes and Bauer note, also available on the PPF website, provides additional information on how to allow for the "Hampshire", "Hughes" and "Bauer" court judgments, where appropriate, when calculating the protected liabilities.
+The Hampshire, Hughes and Bauer note, also available on the PPF website, provides additional information on how to allow for the "Hampshire", "Hughes" and "Bauer" court judgments and associated legislation, where appropriate, when calculating the protected liabilities.